 Particularly when different clauses conflict with one another.
 They can say the same thing a different way, or say the complete opposite thing to one another.

-Doing that in a contract creates ambiguity.
+Leaving that in a contract creates ambiguity, and is asking for trouble.
 It will hurt you when you need it most: when you need to rely on the contract.